Theodo-UK/nestjs-admin/docs/admin-module.md

 }
 ```

-Then give this `AdminController` to the `AdminModuleFactory.createAdminModule`.
+Then give this `AdminController` to the `CoreAdminModuleFactory.createAdminModule`.